marc2332/bliss/doc/docs/scan_default.md

 ```

-In this example before each point *preparation*  the syringe will
+In this example, before each point *preparation* the syringe will
-pump one unit of a volume and raise an error when the syringe is
+pump one unit of a volume and raises an error when the syringe is
 empty.

 !!! note